qiboteam/qibolab/doc/source/tutorials/lab.rst

 Note that such parameters may slightly differ depending on the QPU architecture.

-Providing the above JSON is not sufficient to instantiate a :class:`qibolab.platform.Platform`.
+Providing the above JSON is not sufficient to instantiate a :class:`qibolab.Platform`.
 This should still be done using a ``create()`` method.
 The ``create()`` method should be put in a file named ``platform.py`` inside the ``my_platform`` directory.
 Here is the ``create()`` method that loads the parameters from the JSON: